 Buyers have to believe, and believe in, the seller themselves.
 They need to trust the seller and the seller's advice.
 Risk is lessened when sellers demonstrate:

-- Competence: The seller knows what he or she is doing
+- Capability: The seller knows what he or she is doing

 - Integrity: The seller has the buyer's best interest in mind